-- Step 1 Verify that the ID, transport service access point (TSAP) ADDR, and TYPE are properly provisioned in the FEATURE-SERVER table. - Step 2 Verify that the alerting notification feature (ALERT_NOTIFY) is provisioned properly. - Step 3 Verify one of the following two cases, as applicable: - Verify that the ALERT_NOTIFY feature is included in the SERVICE table applicable to the specific subscriber. - Verify that the ALERT_NOTIFY feature is included in the default office service ID (if the feature is intended to be offered to all subscribers on the switch).
+- Step 1 Verify that the ID, transport service access point (TSAP) ADDR, and TYPE are properly provisioned in the FEATURE-SERVER table. - Step 2 Verify that the alerting notification feature (ALERT_NOTIFY) is provisioned properly. - Step 3 Verify one of the following cases, as applicable: - Verify that Alerting Notification is included in the SERVICE table applicable to the specific subscriber. - Verify that Alerting Notification is included in the SERVICE table applicable to the specific POP (the service ID identified by the office-service-id token in the POP table). - Verify that Alerting Notification is included in the default office service ID (if the feature is intended to be offered by default to all subscribers on the switch).